-Potential on Shopping Actions section tells about product performance if opted to be sold via Shopping Actions.
+Potential on Shopping Actions section indicates the product performance if opted to be sold via Shopping Actions.
 Find the section highlighted in the above image.

-All important programs are clustered in one place.
-You can explore about them here.
+All important programs are in one place, in this section.
+You can explore and apply for them here.

 All recent message notifications (with the latest one at the top) about the Merchant Center account are displayed under the ‘Message Archive’ option found at the top right corner.

 It has several options among which important ones are

 Under shipping and returns, you can add an extra return policy for products that are not under the default return policy.